joabnd7/Share-from-Py2-to-Py3-/README.md

 STEP 3:

-From a Python 3 shell (in miniconda for example)
+From a Python 3 shell (in miniconda for example), run the Python 3 code:

 > python io_test_py3.py